cert-manager/website/content/en/docs/configuration/acme/_index.md

 There are three selector types that can be used to form the requirements that a `Certificate` must meet in order to be selected for a solver - `matchLabels`, `dnsNames` and `dnsZones`.
-You can have any number of these thee selectors on a single solver.
+You can have any number of these three selectors on a single solver.